wp-plugins/sm-sticky-featured-widget/readme.txt

 3. Activate the plugin through the Plugins section in your WordPress admin
 4. Find and "click and drag" the newly created widget to your sidebar and set the options.

+*New in 1.2.1

+Add the following style to your ClassiPress child themes stylesheet and then upload your own 32px by 32px corner sold ribbon graphics to enhance your ClassiPress theme.
+Demo available at http://cpmodlite.sethmatics.com/

+/* apply new sold corner banner from sm sticky featured widget */ .sold-ribbon {
+	height: 32px;
+	width: 32px;
+	background: url(images/sold_corner_32.png) no-repeat;
+	position: absolute;
+}

 == Changelog ==
 - Updated for custom post types used in ClassiPress.
 - Heavily modified the queries and is now 100% ClassiPress compliant.
+- See upgrade notices for more information about each version

 == Upgrade Notice ==
+Version 1.2.1
+- Added sold-ribbon div tag for ClassiPress users that want to display sold graphics to overlay the featured images

 Version 1.2.0
 - Added the option to display "Non-sticky" posts into the widget as requested by a user (even though it seemed a bit ironic)